UK car dealerships shine on stock market

 "Stocks like Lookers and Inchcape are a great way to profit from the renaissance in the British car industry," he said.

-According to Thomson Reuters StarMine data, Lookers is trading on a price-to-forecast earnings ratio for the next 12 months of 11.4 while Inchcape is on a P/E ratio of 15.7 - cheaper than a comparable P/E ratio of 16.6 for the broader FTSE 350 index .FTLC.
+According to Thomson Reuters StarMine data, Lookers is trading on a price-to-forecast earnings ratio for the next 12 months of 11.4 while Inchcape is on a P/E ratio of 15.7 - cheaper than a comparable P/E ratio of 16.6 for the broader FTSE 350 index.

 Lookers' websites offer the chance to buy used vans and budget cars, along with upmarket brands such as Jaguar and Land Rover.